openmobilityfoundation/mobility-data-specification/policy/README.md

 An agency may require providers to serve optional APIs, endpoints, and fields that are needed for your agency's program.
 This is a `required_apis` array within the [Requirement Data Specs](#requirement-data-specs) section in the [Requirement](#requirement) data feed.

-You may also show which APIs, endpoints, and fields your agency is serving.
-This is a `available_apis` array within the [Requirement Data Specs](#requirement-data-specs) section in the [Requirement](#requirement) data feed.
+You may also show which APIs, endpoints, and fields your agency is serving to providers and the public.
+This is an `available_apis` array within the [Requirement Data Specs](#requirement-data-specs) section in the [Requirement](#requirement) data feed.

 **Note: any APIs, endpoints, or fields that are required by a data specification are not to be listed, and are still required.
 Only optional items are enumerated here.**